torvalds/linux/Documentation/driver-api/cxl/linux/cxl-driver.rst

 Decoders, the driver's primary responsibility is to ensure the fabric is sane - as-if validating runtime programmed regions and decoders.

-If Linux cannot validate auto-decoder configuration, the memory will not be surfaced as a DAX device - and therefore not be exposed to the page allocator - effectively stranding it.
+If GNU/Linux cannot validate auto-decoder configuration, the memory will not be surfaced as a DAX device - and therefore not be exposed to the page allocator - effectively stranding it.

 Interleave
 ----------

-The Linux CXL driver supports `Cross-Link First` interleave.
+The GNU/Linux CXL driver supports `Cross-Link First` interleave.
 This dictates how interleave is programmed at each decoder step, as the driver validates the relationships between a decoder and it's parent.